danielyedaniel/danielyedaniel/README.md

 - 👋 Hi, I’m @danielyedaniel
 - 👀 I’m interested in everything!
-- 🌱 I’m currently learning the laravel framework
+- 🌱 I’m currently learning the laravel framework.

 <!---
 danielyedaniel/danielyedaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.